dwahl-21/latex_report_layout/README.md

 This is a layout for a university report containing the basic building blocks I usually use in LaTeX documents.
 If you want to use this layout, there are some files you have to change.

+The layout is currently in German and i don't itend to change it for now.
+Maybe I will change it later if anyone other than me wants to use it.

 ## Files to modify

 1. `uni_vars.tex`: Here are some variables defined which are used in the document as placeholders (title, author, date, etc.)